 6. Cosmic Club Family Annual Pass

 The annual passes highlighted above produce significant savings at the individual level, but what if you want to bring your entire family to the Kennedy Space Center?
 Depending on the size of your family, the Cosmic Club may be a better deal.

 Designed for two adults and up to four accompanying kids, this pass echoes the Cosmic Club in that it also comes with free parking and 10 percent discounts on retail and food.
 Another incredible perk: $50 savings for specific party packages.

 This family passes totals $432.10.
 While smaller families may value purchasing individual passes, larger groups will see additional savings under this approach.
 For example, a family with two adults and four young children would need to pay $504 to obtain Atlantis passes for everybody.
 Why not use a more affordable Cosmic Club membership and score a few additional discounts in the meantime?

 7. Military Discount

 Kennedy Space Center military discounts recognize the bravery and sacrifices made by hard-working members of the military and veterans.
 The discounts are available for active-duty military upon showing a valid ID at will call.

-Reservists, retiree, and active-duty military can also receive discounts at their MWR/ITT office.
+Reservists, retirees, and active-duty military can also receive discounts at their MWR/ITT office.

 8. First Responder, Teacher, and Government Employee Discounts